IvanSunjg/ivr_assignment/README.md

 By **Michitatsu Sato s1807428** and **Ivan Sun s1800640**

-Task 2.1:
+**Task 2.1**:

 To run the Task2.1, first run the **image1.py** and **image2.py**.
 Next run the **state_estimation.py** for estimating end-effector position and joints angles.
 You also need to run **move_robot.py** for moving robot trajectory.
 The estimated joints will be published on "/joints_ang" (or separately on ["/joints_ang2","/joints_ang3","/joints_ang4"]).
 The actual joint angles will be published on ["/robot/joint2_position_controller/command","/robot/joint3_position_controller/command","/robot/joint4_position_controller/command"] respectively.By using "rqt" command, the estimated joint angles and actual joint angles can be compared by ploting them.

     - Task 2.2:
       To run the Task2.2, first run the **image1.py** and **image2.py**.
 Next run the **state_estimation.py** for estimating target position.